Is Mobile App Development Compatible with Vibe Coding?

 - Mobile support: React Native, web apps

-- Ideal for: Learning, MVPs, simple apps
+- Ideal for: Learning, throwaway prototypes, exploring ideas

 2. GitHub Copilot